fishsciences/telemetry/inst/classes_and_methods.md

   + detections: raw detections from a receiver or set of receivers.
-May or may not be cleaned to exclude tags from other studies, etc. These constitute a timeseries, where there is a datetime of the detection, the tag transmitting, and the receiver which received the transmission.
+May or may not be cleaned to exclude tags from other studies, etc. These constitute a time-series, where there is a date-time of the detection, the tag transmitting, and the receiver which received the transmission.

   + tagging: details about the fish and the tags.
 This table links the